 About This Site

-Design Thinking for Museums is a resource for professionals and practitioners interested in applying design thinking to museums, cultural heritage institutions, and non-profit organizations.
+Design Thinking for Museums is a resource for professionals and practitioners interested in applying design thinking to museums, nonprofits, and mission-driven organizations.

 The site offers case studies of design thinking in action, posts by guest authors, interviews with practitioners, and downloadable resource guides.
 Dana Mitroff Silvers is the site’s editor and primary author.